Back to results

 Accessibility details

-The majority of the church is accessible however there are steps to the side chapels and chancel.
+There is easy access to the church through the north graveyard.
+The majority of the church is accessible, however there are steps to the side chapels and chancel.

 Additional information